crittermike/fileslap-cli/README.md

 ### Installation

+- Install [python-requests](http://python-requests.org) (it's the only dependency).
 - Download the "fileslap" script
-- Edit the script, replacing USERNAME and PASSWORD with your login info
+- Edit the script, replacing YOURUSERNAME and YOURPASSWORD with your login info
 - Make it executable:

     `$ chmod o+x ./fileslap`